This post contains affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our disclosure.

 Bonus Thoughts on How to Get Rid of Books

-Still finding it hard to let go of certain titles?
-Think of it this way: you can often borrow it from the library again.
-Or even buy it again if you really miss it down the line.
-Donating books to schools, libraries, or local charities means someone else gets to enjoy them.
-That’s a good feeling, right?
-Knowing how to get rid of books responsibly is part of the process.
-For those beyond saving, look into paper recycling.
+Are you struggling to let go of some books?
+Remember, you can borrow them from the library again.
+If you really miss a book later, you can buy it again.
+Donating books to schools, libraries, or local charities lets someone else enjoy them.
+That feels good, right?
+Learning how to get rid of books responsibly is important.
+For books that cannot be saved, consider recycling the paper.

 Keeping Your Book Haven Tidy